peterkmurphy/chordgenerator/README.txt

 About
 -----

-**Chordgenerator** is a Django application for enumerating all possible chords in a selected scale.
-In particular, **Chordgenerator** will show what the chord is for a given *chord type* and *position*, if such a chord exists.
+**Chord Generator** is a Django application for enumerating all possible chords in a selected scale.
+In particular, **Chord Generator** will show what the chord is for a given *chord type* and *position*, if such a chord exists.
 A demonstration is available `here <http://www.pkmurphy.com.au/chordgenerator/>`.

 Installation and Dependencies
 -----------------------------

-You can get **Chordgenerator** from PyPI through the command:
+You can get **Chord Generator** from PyPI through the command:

     pip install chordgenerator